 When I was in culinary school, I manned the omelet station during the Sunday grand buffet as a part of the work-study program.
 My second day on the job, the chef handed me three brand-new nonstick pans and told me to take good care of them.
 When my shift was over I dropped off the pans at the dish station.
 About 20 minutes later I went back only to find the once-pristine egg pans were ruined after the dishwasher subjected them to a stainless steel scrubber.
 My chef just shook his head and told me it was my job to figure out how I was going to make decent omelets with trashed pans.
 Even though I actively avoided brunch shifts in restaurants throughout my career, I will never forget the lesson I learned that day.
 Whether in restaurants or in test kitchens, I make sure to treat nonstick pans with the same care and attention as I do my personal knives.

 In addition to personal experience, we pored over science literature and editorial sources to get the skinny on what makes a great nonstick pan and how to safely cook in them.
-We spoke to Chad Kelly, executive chef and brewer at Barley and Board; Penny Rosema, executive vice president at the Cookware Manufacturers Association; and Cynthia Salitsky, Global Communications Leader at Chemours (DuPont).
-We also looked at respected editorial sources, including Cooking for Engineers, Cook’s Illustrated, Serious Eats, Consumer Reports, The New York Times, and Fine Cooking.
+We spoke to Chad Kelley, executive chef and brewer at Barley and Board; Penny Rosema, managing director at the Cookware Manufacturers Association; and Cynthia Salitsky, Global Communications Leader at Chemours (DuPont).
+We also looked at respected editorial sources, including Cooking for Engineers, Cook’s Illustrated, Serious Eats, Consumer Reports, and Fine Cooking, as well as The New York Times (now the parent company of The Sweethome).

 A good nonstick pan has the traits of a traditional skillet—even heating, classic flared sides, good balance between body and handle—but adds a slick coating to make cooking delicate foods like eggs and fish easier.
 Nonstick pans eventually lose their slickness and become dull, and because you will inevitably need to replace them, you don’t need to drop a lot of cash on one.